amitra1997/CSCI-49XX-OpenSource/AnalysisPaper.md

 | **Total Score** | - | 17 |

 ## Part 2
 In this section I further analyze Submitty.

+### Goal
+Submitty strives to build a homework submission, automated grading and TA/instructor grading system.

+### Significance
+Submitty is one of the most impactful open source projects on campus at RPI.
+Every student who takes a computer science course with code homework submission uses it to quickly and reliably submit homework assignments for grading.
+TAs and Professors depend on the software to automatically grade these assignments accurately when applicable, while also screening all assignments for plagiarism.
+Given that computer science is the largest single major declared on RPI's campus, Submitty's scope of usage is very large.
+It saves students and TAs/Professors hours of work in hand grading.
+It provides an easy way to submit homework, with quick and automated feedback to avoid unnecessary confusion.
+Submitty's importance to the computer science department at Rensselaer can not be emphasized enough.

 #### Licensing

 #### Language